Methodology

 What this changes vs the old formula

 The old formula used five signals about who was in the field: top-decile attendance count, recent-WUDC elite count, AC quality, etc. All measured field composition.
 None measured what the bubble actually played against.
-With the new formula, WUDC drops sharply in the rankings — because while it has the deepest field in absolute terms, the bubble is well-protected from the elite by power-pairing.
+With the new formula, WUDC drops sharply in the rankings.
+The deepest field in absolute terms doesn't matter when the bubble is well-protected from the elite by power-pairing.
 Doxbridge, LSE Open, KCL Open, and similar sharp invitationals rise.
 HWS Round Robin tabs leap to the top because every team plays the entire elite field, with no protection.

 What it doesn't do, honestly

-This metric only works on tournaments where we have pairings data — for power-paired tabs, we need to know who faced whom in the last two rounds.
-Tabs that died with their Heroku dynos before we could fetch them are missing entirely.
-We don't adjust for motion quality, organizational running, or how good the judging was beyond what it implies for speaker ratings.
-The metric is one question — "how hard was it to break here?" — and doesn't pretend to be anything broader.
+This metric only works on tournaments where we have pairings data.
+For power-paired tabs, we need to know who faced whom in the last two rounds.
+Tabs which died with their Heroku dynos before we could fetch them are missing entirely.
+We don't adjust for motion quality, how the tournament was run, or how good the judging was beyond what it implies for speaker ratings.
+The metric is one question.
+"How hard was it to break here?"
+That's all.
+It doesn't pretend to be anything broader.
 The bubble itself is defined mechanically, not from final standings.
 If a tournament's break math is unusual (very small fields, unusual break sizes), the bubble might be sparse or empty.
 We need at least 2 bubble teams with enough rated opponents to compute a meaningful median.
 Tabs without enough signal get no strength score rather than a noisy one.

 Shared data, shared recency